Allocative Efficiency: What it is & Examples

 Allocative Efficiency in Perfect Competition

-One example of allocative efficiency is where a bakery makes baked goods.
+One example is where a bakery makes baked goods.
 It produces 100 loaves of bread for customers.
 In the same day that those loaves are made, there are exactly 100 customers that come in looking for a loaf of bread.
 The baker has supplied 100 loaves, and equally, 100 loaves have been purchased – resulting in allocative efficiency.

 Allocative efficiency comes as a result of the supplier knowing exactly how many goods they need to provide to the market.
 That way, the supplier can reduce any excess waste and capacity and the consumer is always able to get the goods they want.